Raj-NYU/AppSec1/HW1_Instructions.md

 then create test cases (i.e., binary gift cards) that expose flaws in the program.
 You should write:

-1. *Two* test cases, `crash1.gft` and `crash2.gft`, that cause the program to crash; each crash should have a different root cause.
+1. *Two* test cases, `crash1.gft`, and `crash2.gft`, that cause the program to crash; each crash should have a different root cause.
+These root causes are:
+      1. A crash that's caused by a null pointer in line 190 of giftcardreader.c
+      2. A crash that occurs in the animate function (lines 16 - 67 of giftcardreader.c).
 2. One test case, `hang.gft`, that causes the program to loop infinitely.
 (Hint: you may want to examine the "program" record type to find a bug that causes the program to loop infinitely.)
-3. A markdown file, `writeup.md` with a heading called "bugs" explaining the bug triggered by each of your three test cases.
+3. A markdown file, `writeup.md` with a heading called "bugs" explaining the bug triggered by each of your two test cases.
+This write-up must also explain how one can achieve a third crash that is giftcard agnostic, that is, that does not require a specific gift card to perform. *Hint: check the main function.*

 To create your own test files, you may want to look at `giftcardexamplewriter.c`.
 Although it is no better written than